What is an IP Address? Everything You Need to Know

 IP Address Blocking and Blocklisting

-Hackers can exploit IP addresses to gain unauthorized access to networks.
+Some hackers can exploit IP addresses to gain unauthorized access to networks.
 They can also block or block IP addresses, disrupting access to services.
 If your IP address gets blocked, you might find accessing certain websites or services difficult.

 Prevention